metarank/metarank/doc/guide/search/cross-encoders.md

 }
 ```

-For this search query, ElasticSearch returned 30 matching products, but we will take only top-10 of them for further reranking:
+For this search query, Elasticsearch returned 30 matching products, but we will take only top-10 of them for further reranking:
 ```json
 {
   "took": 7,